 If you try to draw or call MeasureString with a character that is not included in the font, by default you will get an exception.
 Use SetDefaultCharacter to specify some other character that will be automatically substituted in place of any that are missing.

 This implementation supports sparse fonts, so if you are localizing into languages such as Chinese, Japanese, or Korean, you can build a spritefont including only the specific characters needed by your program.
-This is usually a good idea for CJK languages, as a complete CJK character set is too large to fit in a Direct3D texture! (if you need full CJK support, Direct2D or DirectWrite would be a better choice).
+This is usually a good idea for CJK languages, as a complete CJK character set is too large to fit in a Direct3D texture!
+If you need full CJK support, DrectWrite would be a better choice if available on your target platform.
 SpriteFont does not support combining characters or right-to-left (RTL) layout, so it will not work for languages with complex layout requirements such as Arabic or Thai.